10 years after the recession, U.S. cities with a strong tech industry are the most resilient

 Additionally, California — the heart of the technology industry in the U.S. — was the state that saw the largest absolute increase in the number of residents living in a prosperous zip code between 2012 and 2016.
 Utah, which for the last few years has seen the highest percent increase in the number of tech jobs nationwide, has also seen statewide benefits from its booming technology industry.
 Nearly half of its population live in populous zip codes, the highest percentage in the U.S.

 Together, the top 20 percent of cities in the U.S. have added 3.6 million jobs since the start of the recession in 2008.
-This contributes to a narrative that nationally, the U.S. is recovering from the recession at a healthy clip, as these cities house 85.6 million residents — or 27.4 percent of the overall population.
+This contributes to a narrative that nationally the U.S. is recovering from the recession at a healthy clip, as these cities house 85.6 million residents — or 27.4 percent of the overall population.

 But the most distressed communities aren’t experiencing the same levels of growth as the top-performing cities.
 The most distressed communities have not added jobs since the recession but have instead lost jobs — 1.4 million since 2008.
 Half of all communities had fewer jobs in 2016 than they did in 2007.

 “We’ve never really seen this type of concentration, where truly the lion’s share of the benefits of a recovery — nationally speaking — are accruing to a relatively narrow swath of places,” EIG president and CEO John Lettieri told VentureBeat in a phone interview.
-“We see that prosperity and resiliency go hand-in-hand.”
+“We see that prosperity and resiliency go hand in hand.”

-Lettieri says that after the recession the U.S. economy experienced sort of a “reset” in which more businesses, people, and jobs started moving to the places with growing businesses and industries — rather than waiting for the jobs to come back to their cities.
+Lettieri says that after the recession, the U.S. economy experienced sort of a “reset” in which more businesses, people, and jobs started moving to the places with growing businesses and industries — rather than waiting for the jobs to come back to their cities.
 One of the most evident beneficiaries of this reshuffling has been the Bay Area, which now has more than 4 million jobs for the first time.

 The concern, Lettieri says, is that if some of these communities have even fewer jobs and businesses than they did before the 2008 recession, a similar economic downturn could set them back even further.